ssledz/ssledz.github.io/source/_posts/2019-03-10-option-monad-from-scratch.markdown

 We can spot that for each undefined value we get `-1` because of `lift` function which maps all undefined values to the default one - in our case `-1`.

-In order to get only valid numbers let's apply a filter
+In order to get only a valid numbers let's apply a filter
 ```scala
 def pipeline: List[Double] = data
   .map((DivModule.lift(DivModule.div, -1)).tupled(_))